-So, if Daniel Pink, in his book Drive: The Surprising Truth About What Motivates Us, is correct in his conclusions and extrinsic motivators should be taboo when the work requires creativity or when it is something that touches our personhood (virtue, learning), then what tactics are left to us?
-If we aren’t to use sticker charts or play money or marbles or other superficial reward structures, are there any tactics left?
+So, if Daniel Pink, in his book Drive: The Surprising Truth About What Motivates Us, is correct in his conclusions, extrinsic motivators should be taboo whenever the work we assign requires creativity or when it is something that touches personhood (virtue, learning).
+So what tactics are left to us?
+If we aren’t to use sticker charts or play money or marbles or other superficial reward structures, are there any tactics we can use?

 Intrinsic Motivators in the Home & Homeschool